javiorfo/nvim-springtime/README.md

 # nvim-springtime (WIP)
-Neovim plugin for Spring Initializr written in Rust and Lua
+Neovim plugin for Spring Initializr written in Lua